rackerlabs/rackspace-how-to/content/rackspace-email/secure-a-compromised-rackspace-email-mailbox.md

 - Your reply-to address has been changed.
 - You received an email from Rackspace informing you that your mailbox has been disabled.

-If you have noticed any of these symptoms with your mailbox you should take immediate steps to secure the mailbox.
+Take immediate steps to secure the mailbox if any of these symptoms apply to you .

 #### Risk factors